freesuraj/Bulldog/README.md

 # Bulldog
 Bulldog is a super-fast json parser that will keep attacking until it gets the value you desire, or you give up.
 Just like a bulldog.

+## Why Bulldog?

+✅ Super-light
+✅ Easily extendible
+✅ Can easily traverse through path of a json object to get the final value while ignoring the type of intermediate objects ✅ Utilises the apple's JSONSerialization underneath
+✅ Well tested with 100% test coverage

 ## Installation

 ### Carthage